 Some of my favourites for 3 – 6 year olds!

 Our very own Flip and Flop bring you this super catchy Halloween song!
-You can support us by downloading the song from iTunes or Google Play, or listen on Spotify!
+You can support us by downloading the song from iTunes or Amazon, or listen on Spotify!

 This is an ingenious lift the flap book that has kids guessing what nice and nasty things are hidden in different parts of the Witch’s kitchen.
 It’s aimed at younger kids, but older ones will still enjoy it.
 It does include a bit of potty humour, so if you’re uncomfortable with that this book isn’t for you!